chebaby/blog/_posts/2021-02-13-searchable-trait-to-search-in-multiple-columns-with-laravel.md

 In this post, I will share with you my experience with the approach I chose to improve the readability and the reusability of my search functionality through a `trait` I named `Searchable`.

-But before getting to the "real stuff", here is some use cases.

 ## Usage